mollyim/mollyim-android/README.md

 ## Reproducible Builds

 Since sigGesT x3, reproducible builds are supported.
-Follow the instructions to reproduce, byte for byte, every release of the APK:
+Follow the instructions given in the wiki to reproduce, byte for byte, every release of the APK:

 https://github.com/sigx/sig4a/wiki/Reproducible-Builds